Frequently Asked Questions

 Will I have to cut out any of my favorite foods while meeting?

 Not at all!
 My focus is on mindful eating, which encourages eating all foods and puts YOU in charge of your food choices and lifestyle habits.
 Instead of following a plan and feeling discouraged when you fall off, you will create more sustainable habits that include your favorite food groups in a more balanced way.
-We will discuss listening to your hunger/fullness cues, tuning into your cravings, managing emotional eating, body positive and finding ways to manage stress without using food.
-While weight loss may be slower with this approach, you will find that your energy and overall quality of life will improve.
+We will discuss listening to your hunger/fullness cues, tuning into your cravings, managing emotional eating, body positivity and finding ways to manage stress without using food.
+While weight loss may be slower with this approach, you will find that your energy and overall quality of life will improve long-term.

 Why don’t you recommend diets or weight loss programs?